Adaptive Address Family Selection for Latency-Sensitive Applications on Dual-stack Hosts: Validation

 \section{Validation}

 In order to validate our solution in a controlled environment, we leverage the RIPE data presented in Section~\ref{sec:e2e-latency-general} to test its performance over a large amount of data.
 We extract more than 400k pairs of probes and anchors with at least 300 IPv4 and IPv6 HTTP tests.
-Most of these paired tests are thus executed 30 minutes apart.
 Given this large amount of probes and anchors, we can use this data to evaluate our solution's ability to choose the address family with the lowest request completion time (RCT) in a large number of cases.
 To do so, we developed a Python simulator and an EXP3 implementation consisting of about 250 lines of code~\cite{artefacts}.

 We define a simulation for each pair of probe and anchor consisting of one round for each HTTP test from the probe to the anchor performed simultaneously over IPv4 and IPv6.
 At the simulation start, we initialise a EXP3 instance.
 A round consists of the following steps.
-First, the EXP3 instance chooses the address family.
+First, the EXP3 instance draws the address family by forming a probabilistic choice.
 Second, we record whether the RCT for the chosen family is lower compared to the other family for this round.
 Third, we compute the gain based on the chosen family to reward and train the EXP3 instance using the following function: we give the entire reward for the chosen address family when the obtained RCT is lower than the last RCT obtained when EXP3 chose the other address family.
-Otherwise we assign no reward to the action.
+Otherwise, we assign no reward to the action.

-We set the $\gamma$ EXP3 parameter to $0.1$, which makes EXP3 reach \SI{90}{\%} probability for the best action within 60 rounds when it is strictly best than the other action.
+We set the $\gamma$ EXP3 parameter to $0.1$, which makes EXP3 reach \SI{90}{\%} probability for the best action within 60 rounds when it is strictly better than the other action.
 When performing a simulation, we split the first 60 rounds for training and the rest for evaluation, during which we compute the percentage of rounds where the family with the lowest RCT was chosen.
 We seed the random number generator (RNG) once and run each simulation 100 times to alleviate the RNG effect on the final score.
 We keep the median percentage of the runs as the final score for each simulation.